-This ATV has a dual-range automatic transmission with reverse.
 To shift the ATV, follow these steps:

-To engage the high range from neutral, move the shift lever outward and forward.
+- 1. To engage the high range from neutral, move the shift lever forward. - 2.
+To engage the low range from high range, move the shift lever outward and forward.

-- 2. To engage the low range from high range, come to a complete stop; then move the shift lever outward and forward. - NOTE: The high range is for normal riding with light loads.
+■ NOTE: The high range is for normal riding with light loads.
 The low range is for carrying heavy loads or trailer towing.
 Compared to HIGH range, the LOW range position provides slower speed and greater torque to the wheels.